-The following PVH entities are required to publish a statement under the UK Modern Slavery Act: PVH Corp., Calvin Klein Stores UK Limited, PVH Services (UK) Limited (UK), PVH UK Limited (UK) and Hilfiger Stores (UK).
-This Statement was approved on June 15, 2022 by the Corporate Responsibility Committee of the PVH Corp.
-Board of Directors on behalf of the Board and the boards of directors of those entities, and signed by the undersigned on July 7, 2022.
+The following PVH entities are required to publish a statement under the UK Modern Slavery Act: PVH Corp., Calvin Klein Stores UK Limited, PVH Services (UK) Limited (UK), PVH UK Limited (UK) and PVH UK Group Limited.
+This Statement was approved on June 16, 2023, by the Corporate Responsibility Committee of the PVH Corp.
+Board of Directors on behalf of the Board and the boards of directors of those entities, and signed by the undersigned on July 12, 2023.

-Sunshine A Pty Ltd., Australian Company Number 631684770 ("Sunshine A"), a wholly owned subsidiary of PVH Corp., is required to submit a statement under the Australian Commonwealth Modern Slavery Act.
+Sunshine A Pty Ltd., Australian Company Number 631684770 ("Sunshine A"), an indirect wholly owned subsidiary of PVH Corp., is required to submit a statement under the Australian Commonwealth Modern Slavery Act.
 Sunshine A, including through its subsidiaries identified below, engages in local sales and marketing and provides related administrative support.
 It makes design decisions in relation to its products but does not engage in direct manufacturing nor make manufacturing decisions.
-Its offices are located in the Sydney, Australia area and it has approximately 1600 employees in Australia and approximately 121 employees in New Zealand.
-Sunshine A has two operational subsidiaries, PVH Brands Australia Pty Ltd. and Gazal Pty Ltd. Because of the nature of Sunshine A's operations, it does not have its own product supply chains.
-The supply chains of PVH and its related compliance activities to address forced and involuntary labor are discussed earlier in this Statement.
+Its offices are located in Sydney, Australia and it currently has approximately 2,000 employees in Australia and 160 employees in New Zealand.
+Sunshine A has two subsidiaries operating in Australia, PVH Brands Australia Pty Ltd. and Gazal Pty Ltd. Because of the nature of Sunshine A's operations, it does not have its own product supply chains.
+The PVH supply chains, and its related compliance activities to address forced and child labor, are discussed earlier in this Statement.